Pursue MD/MS in USA

 Top Institutes:

-The BHMS degree is a 5.5-years-long undergraduate degree in homoeopathy.
+The BHMS degree is a five and a half years-long undergraduate degree in homoeopathy.
 This academic programme combines a 4.5-year academic session and a one-year internship programme with live practicals.
-The BHMS course gives students knowledge and traditional therapeutic approaches for treating human bodies that have no negative effects on the body after treatment.
+The BHMS course gives students knowledge and traditional therapeutic approaches for treating the human body that have no negative effects on the body after treatment.

 Eligibility: